sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

-MPhil Candidate in Advanced Computer Science at the University of Cambridge.
-Formerly a data engineer at MoneyLion, a data engineering intern at AirAsia, research assistant at Monash University & Multimedia University.
-I graduated at the top of my class from Multimedia University in 2023, with a first-class honours degree in computer science.
+- MPhil Candidate in Advanced Computer Science at the University of Cambridge
+- Formerly a data engineer at MoneyLion, a data engineering intern at AirAsia, research assistant at Monash University & Multimedia University.

 ### Connect with me